magicbell/magicbell-swift/README.md

 ### Carthage

-Add to the Carfile the following dependency:
+To install MagicBell using [Carthage](https://github.com/Carthage/Carthage), add to the Carfile the following dependency:

 ```ruby
 github "magicbell-io/magicbell-ios" "2.0.0"
 ```

-Then, run `carthage update --use-xcframeworks` to resolve dependencies and finally add the `MagicBell.xcframework` to your project linked frameworks.
+Then, run `carthage update --use-xcframeworks --platform [iOS|macOS|tvOS] --no-use-binaries` (selecting the desired platform) to resolve dependencies.

+Finally add the `MagicBell.xcframework` to your project linked frameworks, together with the other dependencies resolved by Carthage.

 ## The MagicBell Client